Numerous yachtsmen visit the remote Salomon Islands in the middle of Indian Ocean – and are surprised to find ruins of church in Boddam Island.

-This was fairly simple building but not without adornments – with pointed arches and stained glass.
+This was a fairly simple building but not without adornments – with pointed arches and stained glass.

 Today Boddam Island is a beloved place for yachting tourists – some stay here for a longer time to enjoy being far far away from metropolitan life.

 A group of Chagossians visited the island in 2006.
-Who knows, may be sometimes in future Chagossians will have the opportunity to return here.
-Would they be able to find a way to live here – to earn enough for the development of modern settlement with electricity, water supply and wastewater treatment, to live a good life and at the same time to maintain the extremely high quality of local environment?
+Who knows, maybe sometimes in the future Chagossians will have the opportunity to return here.
+Would they be able to find a way to live here – to earn enough for the development of modern settlement with electricity, water supply, and wastewater treatment, to live a good life and at the same time to maintain the extremely high quality of the local environment?

-These islands have been inhabited for some centuries but the marine life here has been very well preserved, sea water here is impeccably clean.
-Many endemic species have been found but most of underwater life remains unexplored.
+These islands have been inhabited for some centuries but the marine life there has been very well preserved, and the seawater there is impeccably clean.
+Many endemic species have been found but most underwater life remains unexplored.